1984 Dublin Senior Hurling Championship

 The 1984 Dublin Senior Hurling Championship was the 97th staging of the Dublin Senior Hurling Championship since its establishment by the Dublin County Board in 1887.

-Erin's Isle entered the championship as the defending champions, however, they were beaten by Kilmacud Crokes in the quarter-finals.
+Erin's Isle, the defending champions, were beaten by Kilmacud Crokes in the quarter-finals.

 The final was played on 27 July 1984 at Croke Park in Dublin, between O'Tooles and Kilmacud Crokes, in what was their first ever meeting in the final.
-O'Tooles won the match by 0–14 to 0–10 to claim their third championship title overall and a first title in seven years.
+O'Tooles won the match by 0–14 to 0–10 to claim their third championship title overall and first in seven years.